seanbelke/8-Puzzle-Solver/README.md

 ## Build Instructions

-Start the program by running the main method in Driver.java.
+Start the program by running the main method in Driver.java